UKGovernmentBEIS/inspect_ai/benchmarks/pubmedqa/README.md

 Homepage: https://pubmedqa.github.io/

-PubMedQA is a novel biomedical question answering (QA) dataset collected from PubMed abstracts.
+PubMedQA is a biomedical question answering (QA) dataset collected from PubMed abstracts.
 The task of PubMedQA is to answer research questions with yes/no/maybe (e.g.: Do preoperative statins reduce atrial fibrillation after coronary artery bypass grafting?) using the corresponding abstracts.
 PubMedQA